 The Group recognises transfers between levels of the fair value hierarchy as of the end of the reporting period during which the change has occurred.

-Further information about the assumptions made in measuring fair values is included in the following notes:
+Further information about the assumptions made in measuring fair values is included in Note 24 - measurement of fair values of financial instruments.